iblowmymind/iblowmymind/README.md

 hello, i'm blw
 - i like to mess around with old technology
-- i like making music in my free time
+- i like making music in my free time (and play the piano)
 - i'm pretty chill
-- i like listening to music that's made by lapfox trax / halley labs, other than that i generally enjoy EDM-style music, with a bit of noise / ambiance / drone.
+- i like listening to indie rock&pop/electronic/metal
 - yeah other than that, i like gaming and watching anime
 - yes